pipe-cd/pipecd/docs/content/en/docs-v0.27.x/concepts/_index.md

 A directory in Git repository containing application configuration file and application manifests.
 Each application must have one application directory.

-### Quick Sync

-Quick sync is a fast way to sync application to the state specified in a Git commit without any progressive strategy or manual approving.
-Its pipeline contains just only one predefined `SYNC` stage.
-For examples:
-- quick sync a Kubernetes application is just applying all manifests
-- quick sync a Terraform application is automatically applying all detected changes
-- quick sync a CloudRun/Lambda application is rolling out the new version and routing all traffic to it

 ### Pipeline

 A list of stages specified by user in the application configuration file that tells `piped` how the application should be deployed.
 If the pipeline is not specified, the application will be deployed by Quick Sync way.